Menu

 President, National Association of Black Counselors (NABC)

-• 6 Mar 2025 6:49 PM | Anonymous member (Administrator)
+• 6 Mar 2025 6:49 PM | Dr. Nick Battle (Administrator)

 As we celebrate Women’s History Month, NABC is proud to shine a spotlight on the invaluable contributions of Black women in the field of counseling.
 Their resilience, wisdom, and dedication have not only shaped the profession but have also paved the way for healing, empowerment, and social change in communities across the globe.